-Section 13.
-Each of the commissioners, for the purposes mentioned in this act, shall have power to administer oaths, certify to official acts, issue subpœnas, compel the attendance of witnesses, and the production of papers, waybills, books, accounts, documents and testimony.
-In case of disobedience on the part of any person or persons to comply with any order of the commission or any commissioner or any subpœna, or on the refusal of any witness to testify to any matter regarding which he may be lawfully interrogated, it shall be the duty of the court of common pleas of any county, or a judge thereof, on application of a commissioner, to compel obedience by attachment proceedings for contempt, as in the case of disobedience of the requirements of a subpoena issued from such court, or a refusal to testify therein, and in addition said commission shall have the powers vested in justices of the peace, or notaries public to compel witnesses to testify and to produce books and papers.
+Witnesses, depositions, etc. SECTION 13.
+Each of the commissioners, for the purposes mentioned in this act, shall have power to administer oaths, certify to official acts, issue subpoenas, compel the attendance of witnesses, and the production of papers, way-bills, books, accounts, documents and testimony.
+In case of disobedience on the part of any person or persons to comply with any order of the commission or any commissioner or any subpoena, or on the refusal of any witness to testify to any matter regarding which he may be lawfully interrogated, it shall be the duty of the circuit court of any county, or the judge thereof, on application of a commissioner, to compel obedience by attachment proceedings for contempt, as in the case of disobedience of the requirements of a subpoena issued from such court, or a refusal to testify therein.

 a.
-Each witness who shall appear before the commission by its order shall receive for his attendance the fees and mileage now provided for witnesses in civil cases in courts of record, which shall be audited and paid by the state in the same manner as other expenses are audited and paid, upon the presentation of proper vouchers sworn to by such witnesses and approved by the chairman of the commission; provided, that no witness subpænaed at the instance of parties other than the commission shall be entitled to compensation from the state for attendance or travel unless the commission shall certify that his testimony was material to the matter investigated.
+Each witness who shall appear before the commission by its order shall receive for his attendance the fees and milcage now provided for witnesses in civil cases in courts of record, which shall be audited and paid by the state in the same manner as other expenses are audited and paid, upon the presentation of proper vouchers sworn to by such witnesses and approved by the chairman of the commission; provided, that no witness subpoenaed at the instance of parties other than the commission shall be entitled to compensation from the state for attendance or travel unless the commission shall certify that his testimony was material to the matter investigated.

 b.
-The commission or any party may in any investigation cause the depositions of witnesses residing within or without the state to be taken in the manner prescribed by make com-plaint.
+The commission or any party may in any investigation cause the depositions of witnesses residing within or without the state to be taken in the manner prescribed by law for like depositions in civil actions in circuit courts.